 Faced with the need for software to improve the performance of your enterprise or company, the first right thing to do would be to evaluate all the pros and cons of this or that approach in solving particular problems.
-In this article, we will give a brief overview of this topic, which will help you make a final decision.
+In this article, we will give a brief overview of Tailor-made Software development, which will help you make a final decision.

 Tailor-Made Software Brief Intro

-With that in mind, let’s take a look at custom made software definitions see where it is most necessarily used, as well as explore its advantages and disadvantages.
+With that in mind, let’s take a look at custom-made software definitions to see where it is most necessarily used, as well as explore its advantages and disadvantages.
 There are many examples of tailor-made software solutions – these can be anything from programs that register hospital patients or goods in the store to web applications created to store data about students in schools or customers in a restaurant.

 Tailor-made software definition.
 But what does the term “tailor-made” exactly mean if we’re talking about software?
 Basically, it means that the software was at least partially written from scratch by a hired development company or team.
 Unlike off-the-shelf production, bespoke software includes custom functions depending on the needs of the client.

-Generally, there are four types of customized software: general-purpose software, entertainment software, special-purpose software, professional software.
+Generally, there are four types of customized software: general-purpose software, entertainment software, special-purpose software, and professional software.

 There is also a classification by the degree to which a software solution is really custom:

 - Fully custom-made – as the name suggests, those are the solutions that were completely made from scratch.
 This is a relatively rare type of software, as using already existing libraries as the foundation for the app is usually far more beneficial.
 Few software projects have such an unusual design that the entire thing needs to be created from the ground up.

 - Semi-custom – the most common of the development methodologies, with most custom apps falling into this category.
 This type of solution is developed using some already existing software to make the process faster and avoid reinventing the wheel.
 By utilizing pre-developed libraries, the development team can focus on other, more important aspects of the project.